-Upon completion of this offering and the stock dividend, Bimini will own 981,665 shares of our common stock.
-Upon completion of this offering, we will have outstanding an aggregate of 3,341,665 shares of our common stock.
+Upon completion of this offering, Bimini will own aggregate of shares of our common stock.

+shares of our common stock.
+Upon completion of this offering, we will have outstanding an $\,$

 Rule 144

 In general, under Rule 144 under the Securities Act, a person (or persons whose shares are aggregated) who is not deemed to have been an affiliate of ours at any time during the three months preceding a sale, and who has beneficially owned restricted securities within the meaning of Rule 144 for at least six months (including any period of consecutive ownership of preceding non-affiliated holders) would be entitled to sell those shares, subject only to the availability of current public information about us.
 A non-affiliated person who has beneficially owned restricted securities within the meaning of Rule 144 for at least one year would be entitled to sell those shares without regard to the provisions of Rule 144.